School Zone and School Bus Accidents

 Drivers have a heightened responsibility to operate with care in school zones and near school buses.
 School bus drivers have the same responsibility.

-If you or your child have been involved in a car accident in a school zone or on a school bus, and it was caused by negligence, you may be entitled to recover damages.
-Speak to an attorney to learn your rights.
+If you or your child have been injured in a car accident in a school zone or on a school bus, speak to a Boston car accident lawyer who can investigate and preserve your rights.
+If the other driver was negligent, you may be entitled to recover damages if you act promptly.
+Most people need to do so after an accident to ensure they make a full recovery and are covered for financial losses, including medical bills and time lost at work.

 School Zone Accidents

 In Massachusetts, the speed limit for driving in a school zone is 20 mph.
 Drivers are required by law to stop for buses dropping off children and children in crosswalks.
-School parking lot accidents are frequent, though.
-Schofield Elementary School in Wellesley was the scene of one painful accident in May 2017.
-A driver struck an 8-year-old child who was crossing the school driveway.
-He was seriously injured and had to be flown to a Boston hospital for medical attention.
+But drivers are often in a hurry; Massachusetts has seen many school parking lot accidents and crosswalk accidents.

 School bus drivers can make mistakes and cause school bus accidents.
 But sometimes, other drivers on the road are to blame.

-School bus accidents can happen when bus drivers are not paying attention, are overtired or are using cell phones.
-Under Massachusetts law, school bus drivers are not allowed to use cell phones.
-They cannot make phone calls or text while drive.
+School Bus Accidents and Cell Phone Use.
+School bus accidents can happen when bus drivers are not paying attention, are fatigued or are use cell phones.
+School bus drivers are banned from all cell phone use in Massachusetts, including making phone calls and texting while driving.

+Boarding and Riding the School Bus.
 Many school bus accidents involve children who are boarding or exiting a bus.
-They can also involve children who are riding as passengers.
-Buses must meet state and federal safety regulations.
-But many states, including Massachusetts, do not require buses to use safety belts, though a growing number of local school districts are adopting their own seat belt policies.
+They can also happen while children are riding as passengers.
+School bus equipment must meet safety regulations.
+But many states, including Massachusetts, do not require buses to use safety belts.

+School Bus Accidents Involving Pedestrians.
 School bus accidents can also involve other pedestrians.
-In May 2017, an 8th grader in Acton was hit by a school van at the intersection of Main Street and Hayward Roads.
-The middle school student was walking to school and the van, a special education van for the Westford public schools, was heading to that town.
+The town of Acton saw one serious accident in May 2017, when an 8th grader was hit by a school van at the intersection of Main Streets and Hayward Road.
+She was walking to school and was hit by a special education van for the Westford public schools.

-- In January 2017, a pick-up truck driver crossed lanes without checking on Interstate 95 in Weston, striking a school bus of middle school students from Boston.
+School Bus Accidents on Highways.
+School bus accidents on highways can result in the most serious accidents, whether they are caused by the negligence of school bus drivers or other drivers on the road.
+In January 2017, a pick-up truck driver crossed lanes without checking on Interstate 95 in Weston, striking a school bus of middle school students from Boston.
 More than 20 people were transported to local hospitals to be treated for minor injuries.
-The truck driver was cited by police.
+In that case, the truck driver was cited by police.